 They devoted themselves to the apostle's teaching and fellowship, to the breaking of bread and the prayers.
 Day by day, attending the temple together and the breaking of bread in their homes, they partook of food with glad and generous hearts.

-First Holy Communion is normally celebrated once a child reaches School year 3.
-For further information, please contact Fr Mark.
+First Holy Communion is normally celebrated once a child reaches School year 4.
+For further information, please contact Fr James.

 By the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.

-If you are year 8 or above and have not yet been confirmed, please see Fr Mark.
+If you are year 8 or above and have not yet been confirmed, please see Fr James.

 The marriage covenant, by which a man and a woman form with each other an intimate communion of life and love, has been founded and endowed with its own special laws by the Creator.
 By its very nature it is ordered to the good of the couple, as well as to the generation and education of children.

-Those couples who are interested in getting married should make an appointment with Fr Mark at least six months before their proposed marriage.
+Those couples who are interested in getting married should make an appointment with Fr James at least six months before their proposed marriage.

 Anointing of the sick